landlight/SortClub/README.md

 # SortClub
 The Library for Sorting Algorithms implemented in Java.

-The project is under MIT liscense.
+This project is under MIT liscense.

 #Current Sortings List
 BubbleSort